guettli/programming-guidelines/README.rst

 Communication with Customers: Define "done"
 -------------------------------------------
 Define "done" with your customers.
 Humans like to be creative and if thing X gets changed, then they have fancy ideas how to change thing Y. Be friendly and listen: Write these fancy ideas down on the "do later" list or wiki page.
-If you don't have a defition of done/ready, then you should not start to write source code.
+If you don't have a definition of done/ready, then you should not start to write source code.
 First define the goal, then choose a strategy to get to the goal.

 Dare to say "Please wait, I want to take a note"
 ------------------------------------------------